NorthernMan54/homebridge-alexa/README.md

 * Temperature Sensors
 * Motion Sensors
 * Contact Sensors
-* Door/Garage Door - Supported as a on/off device
+* Door/Garage Door - Supported as a on/off device and also supported as a contact sensor for routines
 * Thermostat - Partial support only ( Set target Temperature in celsius )
 * Heater/Cooler - Partial support only ( On/Off and Rotation speed )